R12A7S6/PCShowRoom/BonusBuild.md

-Build no. 0 (Bonus), actually built by my Dad as a Family PC but then became a hand-me-down for me.
+Build no. 0 (Bonus), actually built by my Dad as a Family PC but became a hand-me-down for my personal use.
 (Early 2000 - 2012?):
 <img src="assets/Build%200%20-%20Front.jpg" width="800"/>

 Specs: